agof’s coverage currency

 Together with the special data collected in the CATI survey, select market information from the leading market media studies VuMA Touchpoints and best for planning is integrated into the daily digital facts study since 2018.

 The outcome CATI survey serves to create Unique Users from the abovementioned technical clients, either by combining various types of users schematically or with the help of already existing technical bridges.
 A user may consist of various numbers and combinations of clients – for instance, some users access the Internet with only one browser and one computer, others have three different desktop browsers, a smartphone and a tablet.
 This is how the users’ cross-media usage is reproduced.
-From these available Unique Users, a virtual panel of approx. 150,000 cases is assembled.
+From these available Unique Users, a virtual panel of approx. 150,000 cases was assembled since the introduction of ddf.
+Since October 1st, 2019 this “panel” has been doubled to about 300.000 cases.
 The structure and composition of the panel correspond to the parameters gained from the CATI survey.

 When maintaining the panel, phenomena affecting the processing, such as deleting cookies on clients, are also considered: Once a client integrated into the panel is classified as a “cookie deleter”, it will be replaced by an appropriate client to preserve the data quality and validity.